StefanoMammola/Analysis_Global-Spider-News-Database/README.md

 Data -------------------------------------

-To run the analysis, one should download from figshare the database ~Data_spider_news_global.csv (doi:10.6084/m9.figshare.14822301).
+To run the analysis, one should download from figshare the database ~Data_spider_news_global.csv (DOI: 10.6084/m9.figshare.14822301).
 See Figshare entry for metadata

 Repository contains ----------------------